2018, December 2014

 for future increase in energy efficiency.
 The effect of it is, however,

-crucial dependant on the implementation in national legislation.
+crucial dependent on the implementation in national legislation.

 is important that there are national debates about the implementation